pyannote/pyannote-database/README.md

 ### Speaker diarization

-A speaker diarization protocol can also be defined using `pyannote.database` configuration file using the `SpeakerDiarization` task:
+A protocol can be defined specifically for speaker diarization using the `SpeakerDiarization` task:

   ```yaml
   Protocols: